Billie Jean King on Women’s Sports, Investment, and Leadership: Why the Time Is Now

 Book a demo

-Competing with the best in Diversity, Equity and Inclusion
+Competing with the best in Diversity, Fairness and Inclusion

 Decathlon, one of the world’s largest sports retailers, has found an innovative way to turn workplace diversity into a competitive advantage.
 Under the leadership of Global Head of DE&I Ravi Sinha, the company created a Global Maturity Index for Diversity, Equity and Inclusion, sparking a friendly rivalry between its international operations and driving improvements in workplace equity through the same competitive spirit that defines its sporting goods business.
 Greta Kotsch, the company’s Global Project Management Officer for DE&I and a champion of the initiative, has seen firsthand how this metrics-driven approach is transforming the company’s culture